DominiquePaul/DSCS2020/Lecture 9/readme.md

 ## Content

+1. Cloud Storage
+    1. Overview
+    1. Adding files via gcloud command line
+    1. Adding files with python
+    1. Saving file paths in SQL
 1. Setting up a SQL Database in GCP
     1. Creating the SQL instance
     1. Connecting with Python and SQL Alchemy

-1. BigQuery
-1. SQL query language
+1. SQL query language & BigQuery
     1. Basic queries
-    1. Where statements
-    1. Joins
-    1. Exercise: running SQL like queries on BigQuery
+    1. Exercise: Qwiklabs
 1. DataStudio
     1. Intro to DataStudio
     1. Exercise: Connecting SQL and BigQuery
-1. Cloud Storage
-    1. Overview
-    1. Adding files via gcloud command line
-    1. Adding files with python
-    1. Saving file paths in SQL

 1. Some comments about the projects

-## Extra content to cover if we have time
-1. Qwiklabs
-1. Cron Jobs
-1. Running a Jupyter notebook on a GCP Server